Quotes For Bloggers

 Prayer for the Day

-I pray that I may will to have God's power.
-I pray that I may keep praying for the strength I need.
+I pray that I may be in accord with the members of my group.
+I pray that I may feel the strength of a consecrated group.

 Hazelden Foundation PO Box 176 Center City, MN 55012